-The Danish regulations applicable to companies and private M&A transactions are set out in several national acts and executive orders, as well as EU regulation, which are combined with general principles of contract law and practice in the Danish corporate finance market.
+The Danish regulations applicable to companies and private M&A transactions are set out in several national acts and executive orders as well as European Union regulation, which are combined with general principles of contract law and practice in the Danish corporate finance market.

-The corporate rules concerning public limited companies (in Danish: "A/S") and private limited companies (in Danish: "ApS") are organised under and are subject to the rules of the Companies Act of 14 September 2015.
+The corporate rules concerning public limited companies (A/S) and private limited companies (ApS) are organised under and are subject to the rules of the Companies Act of 11 October 2021.